makovstanislav/Prompt-Lake/README.md

 # Prompt Lake

-This is a web-application where everyone can publish useful ChatGPT prompts
+This is my study project: a web-application where everyone can publish useful ChatGPT prompts.

 ## 1. Technologies Used